| Package name | Weekly Downloads | Version | License | Updated |

 type: string

-Use this configuration to set a custom type for the rootValue
+Use this configuration to set a custom type for the rootValue, and it will

 affect resolvers of all root types (Query, Mutation and Subscription), without the need to override it using generics each time.